tsvwg/wg-materials/ietf117/minutes-1.md

 * Matt Mathis: There seems to be a huge opportunity and there are lots of allegators.
 Good luck.

 * Magnus Westerlund: Another option exists when yoy are addressing a single node on the path.
 You could explicitly talk to this.
-* John: I think you refer to using the control plane to signal dat* for the user plane.
+* John: I think you refer to using the control plane to signal data for the user plane.
 I think the preference is to use the user plane.
 * Magnus: I think we could use the user plane by addressing the node and linkage it to the data, using a method similar to that being proposed in the SADCDN.
 This might be a suitable solution also for this?

 * Gorry: How many have read this draft (or a recent version)?
-    * 14 hands raised.
+    * Have read: 14 hands raised.
 * Gorry: How many people are interested in work in this space?
-(Not necessarily using this draft, but interested in this topic as an are* of future work).
+(Not necessarily using this draft, but interested in this topic as an area of future work).

     * Tom Herbert: Clarifying question: what topic?
     * Gorry: Explicit signal infomation to help devices process packets in the network.